Authentic Mexican Mangonada Recipe: How to Make the Sweet-Spicy Mango Drink at Home

 • Ingredients:

-• 1/2 teaspoon chili powder (adjust to taste)
+• 1/2 teaspoon ancho chili powder (adjust for heat preference)

-• Optional: 1/4 teaspoon ground cinnamon or cumin
+• Optional: 1/4 teaspoon ground cinnamon for depth

 • Instructions: